Entropy of Lyapunov maximizing measures of $SL(2,\mathbb{R})$ typical cocycles: Abstract

 \section{Abstract}

-In this paper we study ergodic optimization problems for one-step cocycles.
-We consider one-step $GL(2,\R)$-cocycles that satisfy pinching and twisting conditions (in the sense of \cite {BV}).
-We prove that the Lyapunov maximizing measures have zero entropy under the additional assumption of nonoverlapping between the cones on the Mather set, thus extending a result by Bochi and Rams \cite{BR}.
+In this paper we study ergodic optimization problems for typical cocycles.
+We consider one-step $SL(2,\R)$-cocycles that satisfy pinching and twisting conditions (in the sense of \cite {BV}).
+We prove that the Lyapunov maximizing measures have zero entropy under additional assumptions that the maps $e_1$ and $e_2$ are one-to-one on the Mather set.